mat-tp/linear-regression-car-pred/README.md

 Conclusions

 The project is a work in progress and currently faces challenges with predicting continuous values.
 Exact matches with actual prices in the dataset are difficult unless the model is overfitting.

-To improve the model, future steps could include:

-    Calculating and analyzing error metrics like Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).
-    Visualizing the deviation of predicted prices from actual prices.
-    Exploring feature scaling or other preprocessing techniques for better predictions.